 Others have written extensively about how God had killed them, and how this was the way the Church will be in the future, obey or die.

 Ananias and Sapphira – The Story in Context

-The 1st century Jews understood the warnings of Jesus and set about to sell all that they had and cared for each other as a community, awaiting the impending judgement if Israel’s leader didn’t repent (Matthew 24).
-This brings us onto the story of Ananias and Sapphira, who sold their possessions and kept some of the money (Acts 5:1-2).
+The 1st century Jews understood the warnings of Jesus.
+So they sold all that they had and cared for each other as a community.
+In the meanwhile they awaited the impending judgement if Israel’s leader didn’t repent (Matthew 24).
+This brings us onto the story of Ananias and Sapphira.
+They sold their possessions and kept some of the money (Acts 5:1-2).

 I want to focus on the verse that I believe offers insight into what happened.

-Acts 5:5 And Ananias hearing these words fell down, and gave up the ghost: and great fear came on all them that heard these things.
+Acts 5:5 And Ananias hearing these words fell down, and gave up the ghost.
+And great fear came on all them that heard these things.

 What killed Ananias according to this passage?
 The words he heard from Peter killed him, that’s all we know.

 Now, there is no way to know for sure what happened.
-In my opinion, Peter, under the power of Holy Spirit, had judged Ananias to be a liar and, being conscious of the Law, the words he spoke killed him.
+In my opinion, Peter, under the power of Holy Spirit, had judged Ananias to be a liar and, being conscious of the law, the words he spoke killed him.
 A very literal interpretation of Proverbs 18:21 Death and life are in the power of the tongue.

-Acts 5:9 – 10 Then Peter said unto her, How is it that ye have agreed together to tempt the Spirit of the Lord? behold, the feet of them which have buried thy husband are at the door, and shall carry you out.
+Acts 5:9 – 10 Then Peter said unto her, How is it that you have agreed together to tempt the Spirit of the Lord?
+Behold, the feet of them which have buried your husband are at the door, and shall carry you out.

-Again, the verse does not say what killed her, but we see that Peter spoke what was going to happen and it happened.
+Again, the verse does not say what killed her.
+But, we see that Peter spoke what was going to happen, and it happened.